helenclx/leilukin-site/src/links/stardew-valley-mod-list.md

 : * [Sprites in Detail](https://www.nexusmods.com/stardewvalley/mods/14487) by BleakCodex for the Marigold / Linus Modded config option

 Leilukin’s Comment
-: As much as I like Stardew Valley, I cannot help but notice that the characters are overwhelmingly white.
+: As much as I like {% cite "Stardew Valley" %}, I cannot help but notice that the characters are overwhelmingly white.
 Therefore, the existence of the Diverse Stardew Valley mod is a gift and I consider this mod essential for my game.

 ---